dart-archive/www.dartlang.org/src/site/tools/observatory/get-started.markdown

 matter how it is launched.

 A solid blue bar appears at the top of most screens.
-The word **Observatory** is on the left and a **Refresh** button is on the right.
+The word **Observatory** is on the left.
+In some screens, a **Refresh** button is on the right.
-You can resample the information in any screens, at any time, using the Refresh button.
-(Some screens in Observatory provide additional buttons next to the Refresh button.)
+You can resample the information at any time using the Refresh button.
+There may also be other buttons on the right that are specific to a particular screen, such as the **Clear** button in the CPU Profile screen.

 <img src="images/ObservatoryBar.png" alt="The Observatory navigation bar">